concur/developer.concur.com/src/manage-apps/go-market-docs/app-center-client-faq.markdown

 ## <a name="user-enterprise"></a>There are two sections in the App Center, “user connections” and “enterprise applications”.
 What’s the difference?

-**User connections** (formerly Apps for Me) are end-user apps.
+**User connections** are end-user apps.
 Users can “connect” their accounts enabling relevant data to flow between the two solutions.
 An example would be TripIt, an app which provides a Concur Travel integration.
 It’s important to note that the apps displayed on this tab are based on the client’s product configuration; for example, a user with Concur Travel only will not see expense related apps.

-**Enterprise applications** (formerly Apps for My Business) are enterprise apps that need to be procured and activated by the appropriate SAP Concur administrator in an organization.
+**Enterprise applications** are enterprise apps that need to be procured and activated by the appropriate SAP Concur administrator in an organization.
 In the App Center, individuals can learn about the apps that are available and send an inquiry to the partner.
-Once you have contracted with the partner and provided SAP Concur with a signed Letter of Authorization (provided by the partner) signifying that you authorize SAP Concur to enable the integration the app can be enabled.
+Once you have contracted with the partner and provided the SAP Concur organization with a signed Letter of Authorization (provided by the partner) signifying that you authorize us to enable the integration the app can be enabled.
 There will typically be a few steps to configure the integration, depending on the application type.
 An example would be Taxback International, which provides an Expense integration.

 > Note: Some partners, such as Uber for Business, use a connection process that allows the Letter of Authorization to be agreed upon online by an administrator.
 Screenshots of this process appear in the answer to “Can any user connect to an enterprise application?“ on page 8 below.

 ## <a name="triplink"></a>If a company is NOT a TripLink client, will they see TripLink apps?

-No, if a company does not have TripLink they will not see Concur TripLink apps in the “user connections” section when logged in to Concur.
+No, if a company does not have TripLink they will not see Concur TripLink apps in the “user connections” section when logged in to the SAP Concur platform.

 ## <a name="actions"></a>What actions can a user take from the App Center?

 On each App Center Partner listing, a “Request Information” button will be available for users to click to complete an inquiry form that will be submitted directly to the App Center Partner; this is for apps in the enterprise category.
-User connection apps will have a “Login to connect” button requiring them to log into their Concur account to connect their account.
+User connection apps will have a “Login to connect” button requiring them to log into their SAP Concur account to connect their account.

 Users can also view brochures, videos, contact information and the partner’s website for both types of apps.